Prague University of Economics and Business: Academics and ranking

+In the Times Higher Education World University Rankings 2023, Prague University of Economics and Business (PUEB) was ranked 1501+ in the world.

+The Financial Times European Business School Rankings 2022 ranked Prague University of Economics and Business as 50th in 2020, 55th in 2021 and 62nd in 2022 in Europe.

-In the Eduniversal Ranking 2018, Prague University of Economics and Business (PUEB) gained the title of best Business School in Eastern Europe.
+In the Eduniversal Ranking 2018, Prague University of Economics and Business gained the title of best Business School in Eastern Europe.

 The Faculty of Business Administration (FBA) has been accredited by the European Quality Improvement System (EQUIS), the first business school in the Czech Republic and fourth in Central and Eastern Europe.
 The CEMS Master in Management program ranked 14th worldwide in the Financial Times Ranking 2021.
-According to the QS World University rankings, Prague University of Economics and Business has been ranked among top 251-300 under Economics and Econometrics.
+According to the QS World University rankings, Prague University of Economics and Business has been ranked among top 251–300 under Economics and Econometrics.
 The Masters in Finance and Accounting program at the Prague University of Economics and Business has also been ranked among the top #101 worldwide according to QS Business Masters Rankings: Finance.

 International co-operation

 Over 1000 students spend a semester abroad every year, at institutions including Duke University (Fuqua School of Business), Copenhagen Business School, University of St. Gallen, and Vienna University.

 VŠE cooperates with 250 partner universities, including Sciences Po Paris, University of Cologne, Tilburg University, Stockholm School of Economics, University of St. Gallen, London School of Economics, Tel Aviv University, University of Queensland, McGill University, Duke University, University of Texas at Austin and University of North Carolina at Chapel Hill.
 The school issues a number of international degrees, including joint and double degrees.
 Each year, around 60 visiting professors come to teach at the university, and more than 90 courses are taught in English.

 As of 2000, the university has been awarding the Gary Becker Prize for the best student's thesis in economics (a prize previously associated with IMADEC of Vienna).

 The university is a member of the Global Alliance in Management Education (CEMS), Association of Professional Schools of International Affairs (APSIA), and Partnership in International Management (PIM) networks.

 In addition, over 1100 students from institutions overseas come to VŠE each semester.
 In 2005, a new International Learning Center was established as part of expansion of university premises.
 Courses for these students are run in Czech, English, German, French, and Russian languages.